In the app, Google My Maps, you can download all or parts of your geographic map data, including:

 You can then import and use the data in other mapping apps, such as Scribble Maps and Google Earth.

-If you create a map containing markers at store locations and directions lines from the company's corporate office:
+If you create a map containing markers at store locations and direction lines from the company's corporate office:

 You can configure the download to only include the directions lines data.
-You can then import the directions lines data into Scribble Maps.
+You can then import the direction line data into Scribble Maps.